kevin-labtani/code-katas/README.md

 Exploits the fact that arrays of 0 or 1 elements are always sorted
 Works by decomposing an array into smaller arrays of 0 or 1 elements, then building up a newly sorted array (divide & conquer)
 Time complexity (best, worst and average) is O(N log N) as we have to do log N array decomposition, and we have O(N) comparisons per decomposition; space complexity is O(N)

+### Quick sort

+Exploits the fact that arrays of 0 or 1 elements are always sorted
+Works by selecting one element (called the "pivot") and finding the index where the pivot should end up in the sorted array
+Time complexity is O(N log N) at best and at average, O(N^2) at worst (when the pivot is the biggest or smallest element); space complexity is O(log N)